sky-foundry/wordpress-for-agencies-starter-kit/README.md

    $ gcloud auth login
    $ gcloud auth configure-docker
    ```
    You should be able to re-run the `yarn run dev` command and the image will build successfully.
+If you still receive a permission error, it may be that you need read access on the appropriate Storage Bucket.
 4. You can now access the new Wordpress instance at http://localhost:8000.

 ## Using Cloud SQL